 Common leek varieties

-Common Leeks are related to both garlic and onions, leeks have a sweeter, subtler flavor than their lily-family cousins.
+Common Leeks are related to both garlic and onions, and have a sweeter, subtler flavor than their lily-family cousins.
 When cooked, they have a luxurious, silky texture.

 Baby leeks are pencil-thin and have a sweeter taste than mature leeks.
 They resemble scallions quite a bit.
 Because they are smaller than leeks, baby leeks are more tender.
 Learn lots more about baby leeks.